 WE MUST CELEBRATE THOSE WHO SPEAK BEYOND KNOWING, AND HONOR THAT WHICH DEVELOPS QUIETLY IN THE DEEP.

-THE LUNE was born in 2015 at Innisfree Poetry Bookstore & Café.
-It took shape in the wake of LuNaMoPoLiS, a publisher of poetry founded by two primates who lived aboard a pirate ship while attending the Jack Kerouac School of Disembodied Poetics.
-Before THE LUNE, there was the Full Moon Poetry Jam in Morrison Alley. // The publication's name comes from the short form invented by Jack Collom¹ (also: Robert Kelly²); the inceptive journal—envelope-bound broadsides—was inspired by the correspondencesof Dave Korn³.
-And in all permutations, THE LUNE has been moved by the poets Anne Waldman⁴, Reed Bye⁵, and Maureen Seaton⁶.
+The Lune was born in 2015 at Innisfree Poetry Bookstore & Café.
+It took shape in the wake of LuNaMoPoLiS, a publisher of poetry founded by two primates who lived aboard a pirate ship while attending the Jack Kerouac School.
+The publication's name comes from the short form invented by Jack Collom¹ (also: Robert Kelly²); the inceptive journal—envelope-bound broadsides—was inspired by Dave Korn³; and in all permutations, The Lune has been informed by the poets Anne Waldman⁴, Reed Bye⁵ & Maureen Seaton⁶.

 ¹ See: "A Conversation with Jack Collom" (OminVerse)